Other Incidents - DAN AIR REMEMBERED

 • 12th June 1968 a Dan Air Comet returning from Palma to Gatwick with 95 passengers on board was approaching Gatwick with a suspected engine fault.
 The cabin filled with smoke.
 The aircraft landed safely without incident.
 Fire crews and ambulances were on standby.
 The problem was caused by an electrical fault.
 Smoke was detected in both the cabin and flight deck.
 Passengers evacuated the aircraft via slide.
 Nobody was hurt.

 • In October 1970.
-Comet G-APDL landed wheels up when crew were practicing a flapless landing at Newcastle.
+Comet G-APDL landed wheels up when crew were practising a flapless landing at Newcastle.
 The crew omitted to carry out pre landing checks and the aircraft was damaged beyond repair.

 Click to enlarge